paras-bhavnani/ams-691-project/README.md

 ## License

-FitBot is open-source software licensed under the MIT license.
+DigiChat is open-source software licensed under the MIT license.